 - What training do I need to become a Bollywood star?

-- Do I want to pursue modeling, theatre, or television acting in Bollywood?
+- Should I also pursue modeling, theatre, or television acting?

-- What are some key terms I should know?
+- What are some key Bollywood terms I should know?

 - How do I make a living as an actor?

 “Bollywood” is not the same thing as Indian cinema.
-India churns out close to 2,000 feature films every year in 40 different languages.
-Last year, about 350 Hindi films were released by the dream merchants of Mumbai (earlier Bombay, from which Bollywood derives its name), according to data from the government’s Central Board of Film Certification.
+India churns out close to 2,000 feature films every year in 40 different languages—yet, in 2018, only about 350 Hindi films were released by the dream merchants of Mumbai.
 The bulk of the output is attributed to films made in Tamil, Telugu, Kannada, and a host of other languages spoken across India.

 Yet Bollywood is still regarded as the face of Indian cinema.
 This is mainly because Hindi is the “link language” of the country.
 A Hindi film commands an overarching pan-India reach no other language can match.
 Thus Amitabh Bachchan becomes a national icon, whereas a far more accomplished actor in say, Telugu or Kannada is less known outside his region.
 Today, Shahrukh Khan and Priyanka Chopra enjoy a fan following across the globe, whereas few would have even heard of a homegrown superstar like Rajkiran or Karthi outside Tamil Nadu.
 It’s a small wonder Bollywood has witnessed a continuous influx of talent and remains the filmmaking hub of India.